-European Geothermal Lithium Brine (EuGeLi) is a collaborative research and innovation project whose principal aim is to validate an active-solid process co-developed by Eramet, achieve better estimates of lithium reserves contained in European geothermal deposits, and develop a profitable economic model that covers the entire process, from the extraction of the lithium to its refinement into battery-quality products.
+European Geothermal Lithium Brine (EuGeLi), launched in January 2019, is a collaborative research and innovation project whose principal aim is to validate an active-solid process co-developed by Eramet, achieve better estimates of lithium reserves contained in European geothermal deposits, and develop a profitable economic model that covers the entire process, from the extraction of the lithium to its refinement into battery-quality products.

-A consortium of nine partners, including manufacturers, academic institutions, and research centers, was assembled for this project, which began in January 2019 and will conclude in December 2021.
+A consortium of nine partners, including manufacturers, academic institutions, and research centers, was assembled for this project.
 Nearly 85% of its €3.9m budget was financed by EIT-Raw Materials, an institution of the European Union.

 The challenge: developing an efficient and eco-friendly extraction process